Copycat Longhorn Steakhouse Wild West Shrimp

 Fiesta Shrimp Tacos

 I usually make most of our meals from scratch, but sometimes I just don’t have the time.
 I scrounged around in the freezer and found a box of pre-cooked popcorn shrimp.
 Then I took a gander around the SeaPak website and came across this contest-winning recipe for great fiesta shrimp tacos.
-I had everything on hand except an avocado, so I made a quick trip to the grocery store and I was set.
+I had everything on hand except an avocado.
+I made a quick trip to the grocery store and I was set.

 Fiesta Shrimp Tacos

-These Fiesta shrimp tacos y were really, really good.
+These Fiesta shrimp tacos were really, really good.
 If you don’t have shrimp, you could substitute chicken strips, fried clams, or fish or chicken nuggets.
 The crunchy slaw, creamy avocado, fresh lime and a tangy sauce really went well with the crispy fried shrimp.

 Also try my quick fix shrimp tacos.